-On the top half of this setting screen, you choose the sort order for the episodes, choose whether to play newer or older episodes first and verify the subscription status.
+On the top half of this setting screen, you choose the sort order for the episodes, select whether to play newer or older episodes first and verify the subscription status.

 This section provides you customization features to control how you want your computer to handle the new podcast episodes.

-Some users prefer to not have the automatic download option while others prefer to retain the episodes after they have been played.
-By using the Podcast Settings Menu (blue cog icon), you control the various settings as described above.
+Some users prefer not to have the automatic download option while others prefer to retain the episodes after they have been played.

 Check out these setting for all your Podcasts in iTunes.

-Toggle On ‘Sync Podcasts’ to sync with your computer when you connect your iDevice to your computer running iTunes.
+- Toggle On ‘Sync Podcasts’ to sync with your computer when you next connect your iDevice

 If you are experiencing battery or cellular usage issues